-With a combination of social interest and artistic ambition he looks at people in their environment, in their space and waits for the decisive moment – when he stops the running film, takes a photo and includes a little of what happened before and afterwards.
-In this way he creates the particular architecture of the photo that characterises all his images.
-“If you manage to ensure that a film is well received by others, then that is a good picture.”
+With a combination of social interest and artistic ambition, he looks at people in their environment, in their space, and waits for the decisive moment—and then stops the film, takes a photo, and includes a taste of what happened before and afterwards.
+In this way, he creates the particular architecture of the photo that characterises all his images.
+“If you manage to ensure that a film is well received by others, then it is a good picture.”